abrudz/aplcart/README.md

 - The site may take some seconds to load due to the information being processed by the browser.
 Once ready, it does not require internet access any more.

 - All code in APLcart assumes the latest version of Dyalog APL Unicode edition and system defaults, for example `⎕IO←1`, `⎕ML←1`, `⎕DIV←0`.

+- Entries are meant for copying and pasting to the extent possible.
+Therefore, many entries are more involved than what might appear as necessary.
+For example, *Cube root* is listed as `(*∘÷∘3)N` instead of the straight-forward `N*÷3`.
+This is so that `*∘÷∘3` can be copied and used in defining `CubeRoot←*∘÷∘3` which would not be possible with the simpler expression.

 ### Interface